Kinesio Taping Therapy

 There are different versions of this therapy.
 They depend on how the tape is applied.
 Physiotherapists determine the application and shape of the taping depending on the size of the injured muscles and the desired results.
 Here are the most common types of applying Kinesio taping –

 • “X” Tape Application: If the target muscle is mobile, physiotherapists use the “X” Tape application method.
 For example, Rhomboid injuries.
+This method allows the tape to move more dynamically with muscles that change direction or stretch over a wide area.
+It's often used on the back, shoulders, or legs.

 • “I” Tape Application: The “I” Tape application is helpful for treating acute injuries that “Y” taping can’t solve.
 For example, such taping provides sensory stimulations to assist or restrict the motion of injured limbs.
+This straightforward method is commonly used for muscle support, joint pain, or stabilising a specific area like the calf, shin, or biceps.

 • “Donut” Tape Application: This application style is mainly used for circulatory or lymphatic corrections.
 This taping helps move lymphatic fluid or blood from congested areas of the body to less congested areas.
 That’s why it’s ideal for treating Edema.
+The tape is cut into circular shapes or openings to allow better fluid drainage, especially around bruises, swelling, or post-surgical recovery zones.

 Risks of Kinesio Taping Therapy